 Skim Trade Magazines.

-If a company ends up in Fortune, Forbes, or another major publication, odds are good that they are on the right track with their business.
+If a company gets featured in an article from Fortune, Forbes, or a major industry-specific publication, the odds are good that they are on the right track with their business.

 Tailor your reading to your prospects’ size, category, and industry so you can get the latest news quickly.